tableau/extensions-api/docs/trex_getstarted.md

 3. In the **Add an Extension** dialog box, click **Access Local Extensions**.
    Every Tableau extension has a manifest file (`.trex`) that describes the extension and identifies the location of the web application.

 4. Browse to the directory where the samples are located.
-For example, if you downloaded or cloned the GitHub repository, go to `\extensions-api\Samples\DataSources`.
+For example, if you downloaded or cloned the GitHub repository, go to `\extensions-api\Samples\Dashboard\DataSources`.

 5. Open the `DataSources.trex` file.
    The sample extension (web application) appears in the dashboard frame.
 The DataSources sample finds and displays the data source for each worksheet in the dashboard.